znsio/specmatic-documentation/download/latest.md

 Date: 27th Feb 2022

 What's new:
-- Added support for query and header API keys
-- Added support for multipart/form-data
-- Added first version of implementation of dependency graph
-- Improved error messages
-- Improved names of OpenAPI operations in contract tests
+- Improvement to error message when the request in a stub does not match it's contract

 Standalone jar - [specmatic.jar](https://github.com/znsio/specmatic/releases/download/{{ site.latest_release }}/specmatic.jar)